thoughtbot/neat/README.md

 - Sass 3.1+
 - Bourbon 2.1+

-Installing Neat
+Getting started
 ===

-Put the Neat folder in your Sass directory and import it right below Bourbon:
+Put the ```/neat``` folder in your Sass directory and import it right below Bourbon in your stylesheets:

     @import "bourbon/bourbon";
     @import "neat/neat";